The price variable

 Factors that influence price setting

-Not one price strategy is right for all competitors
+Not one price strategy is right for all competitors (Depends on the goals and the marketing strategy)

-Price must be low enough to generate profits and not too high to generate demand
+Must be low enough to generate profits and not too high to generate demand

 Product costs set the minmum